Causes and Risk of Liver Transplant in Children

 - Alpha-1 antitrypsin, an inherited condition that raises the risk for liver disease

-What are the risks of a liver transplant for a child?
+What are the risks of a liver transplant in children?

 Possible complications from liver transplant surgery in children may include: